Joseph Loake

-Joseph Loake (born 17 April 2005) is a British racing driver who currently competes in the 2025 GT World Challenge Europe Endurance Cup for Garage 59, and in the 2025 USF Pro 2000 Championship for Turn 3 Motorsport.
-He previously competed in the 2024 FIA Formula 3 Championship for Rodin Motorsport.
-He is the 2020 BRSCC Fiesta Junior Champion, and a race winner in both the British F4 and GB3 championships.
+Joseph Thomas Eric Loake (born 17 April 2005) is a British racing driver who competes in the GT World Challenge Europe Endurance Cup for Garage 59 as a McLaren factory driver.
+He previously competed in FIA Formula 3 for Rodin Motorsport, and won in GB3 and British F4.
 He is also the 2023 winner of the Aston Martin Autosport BRDC Award.

 Early career

 Karting

 Loake began karting in 2016 at the Macclesfield Kart Club, and spent most of his karting career in the NatSKA championship, joining Class 11 in 2016 following the championship win of his debut year (2015).
 In 2017, he moved up to Class 12 and came fourth in the championship, winning multiple races against often older and more practiced opponents.
 Of his early career, his most notable karting achievement was coming second in the NatSKA Class 15 Junior Rotax Championship.

 BRSCC Fiesta Junior Championship

 2019

 Unlike other young drivers who started out in Formula 4 or Formula Ford, Loake made his car racing debut in 2019 in the BRSCC Fiesta Junior Championship, a support series for the TCR UK Touring Car Championship.
 The series was designed as an opportunity to launch drivers (typically aged fourteen–seventeen) into their careers within circuit racing.
 Despite missing the opening round of the championship, Loake came second in the championship, and took a double win at Anglesey.